detautama/detautama.github.io/app/articles/stress-doesnt-pay-your-bill.md

 ---
-title: “Stress Doesn’t Pay Your Bills”
+title: "Stress Doesn’t Pay Your Bills"
-date: “2026-04-09”
+date: "2026-04-09"
-description: “Stress is a mental state, not a strategy.
+description: "Stress is a mental state, not a strategy.
 Whether you’re stressed or not, the problem stays the same size — what matters is the action you take.
-And stress will impair exactly that.”
+And stress will impair exactly that."
-tags: [“Mental Health”, “Mindset”, “Productivity”, “Personal Development”]
+tags: ["Mental Health", "Mindset", "Productivity", "Personal Development"]
 featured: false
 ---